 The SCCP regulates all procedural phases of civil proceedings before cantonal courts.
 The Federal Act on Civil Jurisdiction (FACJ) was repealed by the SCCP.
 Consequently, the SCCP now governs the establishment of territorial competence in domestic cases.
-The SCCP also regulates the enforcement of decisions pertaining to non-monetary claims (enforcement of decisions pertaining to monetary claims being regulated by the DCBA).
-Finally, the SCCP regulates domestic arbitration, which was earlier governed by the Inter-Cantonal Concordat on Arbitration (Arbitration Concordat).
+The SCCP also regulates the enforcement of decisions pertaining to non-monetary claims (enforcement of decisions pertaining to monetary claims being regulated by the DCBA).2 Finally, the SCCP regulates domestic arbitration, which was earlier governed by the Inter-Cantonal Concordat on Arbitration (Arbitration Concordat).

-The Swiss government is currently working on a (partial) revision of the SCCP with the global objective to facilitate access to Swiss courts and to improve the practical application of the SCCP.
+The Swiss government is currently working on a (partial) revision of the SCCP3 with the global objective to facilitate access to Swiss courts and to improve the practical application of the SCCP.
+The revision should also provide in particular for a new group action allowing for the collective assertion of monetary claims.